dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 During most of my testing, I tested only against the `SET` command, because this was convenient.
 Once I had a more fully-featured tool, I turned my attention to tracing the other commands.
-As I new they all had the same signature from the `dtrace` probe definition, it was assumed to be an easy task of just iterating over all of the commands to trace.
+As I knew they all had the same signature from the `dtrace` probe definition, it was assumed to be an easy task of just iterating over all of the commands to trace.